-The proposal does not represent an underdevelopment of the site with regard to Policy DPB1: Character and Design and Mid Sussex Design Guide SPD; or A larger site is not brought forward in phases that individually meet the threshold but cumulatively does not.
+- 4. The proposal does not represent an underdevelopment of the site with regard to Policy DPB1: Character and Design and Mid Sussex Design Guide SPD; or - 5.
+A larger site is not brought forward in phases that individually meets the threshold but cumulatively does not.